Marin Street station

 Marin Street station (also signed as Islais Creek) is a light rail station on the Muni Metro T Third Street line, located in the median of 3rd Street one block south of Cesar Chavez Street in the Bayview neighborhood of San Francisco, California.
 The station opened with the T Third Street line on April 7, 2007.
-It has two side platforms; the northbound platform is south of South Street, and the southbound platform north of Marin Street.
+It has two side platforms; the northbound platform is south of Marin Street, and the southbound platform is north of it.

 The station is also served by bus route plus the and bus routes, which provide service along the T Third Street line during the early morning and late night hours respectively when trains do not operate.